Erotokritos: Sources

 The direct model of the work is the French popular medieval romance Paris et Vienne composed by Pierre de la Cépède, which was printed in 1487 and was widely circulated, having been translated to many European languages.
 Kornaros most likely became familiar with the French original through the Italian translation, since he was unlikely to understand French.
 He adapted the original creatively and his adaptation displays some merits compared to both the original and other adaptations.
 The plot is better structured, the characters fewer, some repetitions are reduced and there is more emphasis on the development of the psychology of the heroes.
 The first part of the work follows the original.
 The two works differ significantly after the failed marriage proposal.
 In Paris et Vienne two lovers eloped and attempted to make an escape, but after a while the girl is captured by people of her father and Paris travels in the East.
 The heroic act that contributes to the pair's reunion in the original is the release of the king from captivity, after he was arrested in an abortive crusade.
-The end of both plays is similar with the strange benefactor offering to marry the princess and her accepting only after his true identity is revealed.
+The end of both romances is similar with the strange benefactor offering to marry the princess and her accepting only after his true identity is revealed.
 Apart from the French romance, the influence of Orlando Furioso by Ludovico Ariosto is evident, particularly in the epic elements of the work.
 The work was also influenced by the Greek literary tradition and specifically demotic songs and proverbs as well as other texts such as Erofili, Apokopos and Penthos Thanatou.